CharaChorder/docs/docs/Chords.rst

 :ref:`impulse chording<Impulse Chording>`.
 Read on for specific instructions on how to do that.

-On Dot I/O
+On Device Manager
 ~~~~~~~~~~~~~

-Dot I/O is our official Device Manager designed for CharaChorder devices.
+The CharaChorder Device Manager is our official web based configuration tool designed for CharaChorder devices.
 On there, you can do a
 variety of things.
-You can read all about Dot I/O in this
+You can read all about Device Manager in this
 :doc:`section<Device Manager>`.

 The process for adding chords to your CharaChorder is the same on all of